-ITS Campus, ITS News – As a science-based campus, the Sepuluh Nopember Institute of Technology (ITS) has always been active in efforts to accommodate various activities and organizations in the field of science.
+ITS Campus, ITS News – As a science-based campus, the Institut Teknologi Sepuluh Nopember (ITS) has always been active in efforts to accommodate various activities and organizations in the field of science.
 This is evidenced by the existence of ITS support to the Organization for Woman in Science in the Developing World (OWSD) of Indonesia National Chapter which opened its secretariat office at the 2nd floor of the ITS Tower of Science Building.

 The OWSD Indonesia National Chapter secretariat office was inaugurated directly by the ITS Chancellor, Prof. Ir Joni Hermana MScEs PhD, Wednesday (10/4).
 Previously, OWSD Indonesia National Chapter received assistance to occupy part of a small room in the Chemistry Department of ITS.
 However, now the support is being increased by giving space in a larger space at the ITS Science Tower Building.

 Prof. Joni Hermana also welcomed the inauguration of the OWSD Indonesia National Chapter secretariat office.
 According to him, this women’s scientific organization has been very great and has an extraordinary vision for the progress of science in Indonesia.
 Even for ITS, OWSD Indonesia National Chapter is also very helpful for the empowerment of ITS female scientists bypassing journals to the international level.

 “Most importantly, OWSD Indonesia National Chapter is very motivating and proves that we have great potential to advance to the world level,” added the Professor of Bandung-born Environmental Engineering.